petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions.md

 In this module, you will learn:

 * The specific users and permissions requirements Clarity has
 * How to do some initial set up for Clarity's team members
-* How to use Liferay’s user management tools and manage permissions
-* How to use Liferay permissions to secure Clarity content
+* How to use Liferay’s user management tools to set permissions and secure Clarity content

 Up First: [Clarity's Users and Permissions Requirements](./module-5-users-and-permissions/claritys-users-and-permissions-requirements.md)